shakacode/react_on_rails_pro/docs/configuration.md

   # Seconds to wait for an available connection before a Timeout::Error is raised, defaults to 5
   config.renderer_http_pool_timeout = 5

-  # warn_timeout  - Displays an error message if a checkout takes longer that the given time
+  # warn_timeout  - Displays an error message if a checkout takes longer that the given time in seconds
   # (used to give hints to increase the pool size).
 Default is 0.25
-  config.renderer_http_pool_warn_timeout = 0.25
+  config.renderer_http_pool_warn_timeout = 0.25 # seconds
 end
 ```